lljchem8/Linux-Server-Configuration/README.md

 - Changing port from 22 to 2200 in file `/etc/ssh/sshd_config`
 - Reload SSH using `sudo service ssh restart`

-Note: for aws LightSail, in lightsail management consol, add a port for custom application
+Note: for aws LightSail, in lightsail management consol, add a port for custom application <br />
 `Application = Custom, Protocol = TCP, Port = 2200`

 ## Configure the Uncomplicated Firewall (UFW)